Upcoming JavaScript features in 2026

 console.log(JSON.stringify(obj)); // Exception

-One workaround for this is to convert bigint numbers to strings by passing the replacer callback to JSON.stringify():
+One workaround for this is to convert bigint numbers into strings by passing the replacer callback to JSON.stringify():

 const obj = {